druteika/diamond_search_for_oxid_eshop/copy_this/modules/ddr/diamondsearch/docs/README.txt

  - Search field auto-complete function
  - Configurable search filters
  - Unlimited Multi-shops and multilingual shops support
- - No server configuration, to integrations, no setup or indexing effort - just install the module and activate it!
+ - No server configuration, no integrations, no setup or indexing effort - just install the module and activate it!
-   Articles will index for first time and re-index on changes automatically
+ - Articles will index for first time and re-index on changes automatically
  - Excellent performance even with large amount of articles
  - Easily configurable search options in administration back-end
  - Customize fields to search by, set ranking options, add Your custom fields
- - Unit tests provided (EE, PE editions only)
+ - Lots of useful search settings to match Your needs
- - Monitor page with useful search statistics and indexing state (EE, PE editions only)
+ - Monitor page to track indexing process
- - Personalized auto-complete hints (EE, PE editions only)
- - Ultimate cache mechanism for extreme performance (EE, PE editions only)

 ==Extend==
  * oxcmp_shop